Michelle3334/coaching-warriors/README.md

     <img src="media/images/login.PNG">
     <img src="media/images/logout.PNG">

-### Hero Image
+### Landing page
-   * An eye catching image on the home page.
+   * The landing page has an eye catching image to inspire.
 <img src="media/images/hero.jpg">

-### Available Courses
+### Available Courses section
-   * On the home page the available courses are displayed, if there are more than 3 available then the user can click on 'next' to view the other available courses.
+   * On the home page the available courses are displayed, with a short description.
    * The images are responsive when the user scrolls over an image.
    * If the user clicks on a specific course they can view the full description of the course information.